So God created man in his own image, in the image of God he created him; male and female he created them. —Genesis 1:27

 Jennifer’s baby, Journey (approximately 6 weeks, miscarried at 10 weeks)

 Notice the similarity to Sara’s baby Simsim, pictured above at about 5 weeks.
 Journey is still in the sac and attached to the placenta.
-I am assuming that the placenta kept growing for a while after the baby stopped developing, explaining the size.

 |approximately 0.5 cm (source)|